riccardobernardi/Manifold-Learning-and-Graph-Kernels/README.md

 Graphlets are small connected non-isomorphic induced subgraphs of a large network.
 An induced subgraph must contain all edges between its nodes that are present in the large network, while a partial subgraph may contain only some of these edges.

-The principle is to count subgraphs of limited size k in G and G‘, these subgraphs are referred to as graphlets and then define a graph kernel that counts isomorphic graphlets in two graphs.
-More formally we let be G = {graphlet(1), . . . , graphlet(Nk )} be the set of size-k graphlets and G be a graph of size n.
-Define a vector fG of length Nk whose i-th component corresponds to the frequency of occurrence of graphlet(i) in G, #(graphlet(i) ⊑ G).
-We will call fG the k- spectrum of G. This statistic is the foundation of our novel graph kernel.
-Given two graphs G and G′ of size n ≥ k, the graphlet kernel kg is defined as kg(G,G′) := fG$\cdot$fG′.
+The principle is to count subgraphs of limited size $k$ in $G$ and $G‘$, these subgraphs are referred to as graphlets and then define a graph kernel that counts isomorphic graphlets in two graphs.
+More formally we let be $G = \{graphlet(1), . . . , graphlet(N_k )\}$ be the set of size-k graphlets and $G$ be a graph of size $n$.
+Define a vector $f_G$ of length $N_k$ whose i-th component corresponds to the frequency of occurrence of $graphlet(i)$ in $G$, #(graphlet(i) ⊑ G).
+We will call $f_G$ the k- spectrum of G. This statistic is the foundation of our novel graph kernel.
+Given two graphs $G$ and $G′$ of size $n ≥ k$, the graphlet kernel $kg$ is defined as $kg(G,G′) := f_G\cdot f_G′$.

-As our goal is to develop scalable graph kernels, we study graphlet kernels based on the 3-, 4- and 5- spectra of graphs here.
-In order to account for differences in the sizes of the graphs, which can greatly skew the frequency counts fG, we normalize the counts to probability vectors:
+As our goal is to develop scalable graph kernels, we study graphlet kernels based on the 3, 4 and 5 spectra of graphs here.
+In order to account for differences in the sizes of the graphs, which can greatly skew the frequency counts $f_G$, we normalize the counts to probability vectors:

-Clearly, if G ∼= G′, then fG = fG′ .
+Clearly, if $G ∼= G′$, then $f_G = f_G′$ .
 But is the reverse true?
 It has been shown that when n = k+1 and n ≤ 11, equality of k-spectra implies isomorphism.
 For n > 11, it is still a conjecture whether a graph of size n can be reconstructed from its subgraphs of size n − 1.

- The runtime problems are that the pairwise test of isomorphism is expensive and another one is that the number of graphlets scales as O(nk).
+ The runtime problems are that the pairwise test of isomorphism is expensive and another one is that the number of graphlets scales as $O(n^k)$.
 Two solutions on unlabeled graphs are to precompute isomorphisms and to extract sample graphlets.
 One disadvantage is that the same solutions not feasible on labeled graphs.

+Here an example of the most used graphlets: